 Cascade County’s COVID cases increasing

-Over the last week, the county added more than 300 cases in the last week and a half, including 56 on Aug.
+The county added more than 300 cases in the last week and a half, including 56 on Aug.
 13.

 The cumulative total is now 10,159 and of those, 402 are currently active, according to the state map.
 That puts the county at the second highest number of active cases in the state, after Flathead County with 555, but Ben Spencer of the Cascade County City-County Health Department told The Electric earlier this week that the active cases is somewhat misleading since staff are prioritizing new case investigations before closing out recovered cases.